sachinkj1982/sample.swagger/docs/Using-WDT.md

 ###### Import Maven projects into WDT

-1. In the Git Repository view, expand the jaxrs repo to see the "Working Directory" folder
+1. In the Git Repository view, expand the sample repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Maven -> Existing Maven Projects*
 4. In the Root Directory textbox, Paste in the repository directory.